 When you consider the speaking industry, there are four primary areas that speakers can target for speaking opportunities.
 These include commercial teams, non-profit organizations, and governmental institutions.
 It also includes educational settings, such as presentations for university faculty or lectures for college students.
 In recent years, this option has become increasingly popular for professional speakers not only because of the ever-growing number of young people entering higher education.
 It’s also an opportunity to share your message with a young audience that will make good use of your strategy for years to come (and is likely looking for guidance and opportunity in an already stressful period of their lives).
 That’s why, in this guide, we’re going to cover how to find speaking opportunities at colleges and universities.

 Although there are countless sources out there for speaking gigs in education, five that stand out.
-Here, we’ll break down those five tools, including one from the SpeakerFlow tech stack, the Intel Engine.
+Here, we’ll break down those five tools, including one built specifically for speaking professionals, the Intel Engine.
 But, enough talking (or reading, I guess?).
 Let’s get into it! 👍

 Associations for Educators